How To Upholster A Chair. Reupholster A Couch The Same Way.

 Look again at the seat on this chair (top photo).
 Notch the center of the seat fabric and mark the center of the front of the seat and the back of the seat.
 It's a good idea to set up your work.
 Temporarily "base tack" the fabric by putting a few large tacks part way in along the front of the seat. you'll pull the fabric tight later.

-This photo is at the back of the chair where the frame seperates the inside arm and back.
+This photo is at the back of the chair where the frame separates the inside arm and back.
 See also above frame photo.
 The white fabric is our stretcher material.
-Here Mike is making a "V" cut which alows the material to go around the frame and tacked or stapled in the rear of the chair.
+Here Mike is making a "V" cut which allows the material to go around the frame and tacked or stapled in the rear of the chair.
 If these cuts are made too deep it may leave a visible hole when someone sits down and if not deep enough the fabric may bind and pucker.

 View from outside.
 The piece of fabric on the front of the seat next to the arm is folded under.
 There should be no visible raw edges.
 Pull the rest of the seat tight and straight and finish tacking.
-We use the terms tacking and stapling interchangeably but we actually mostly use air staplers these days.
+We use the terms tacking and stapling interchangeably but we actually mostly use air staplers these days

 You can base tack the inside arm in the same manner as the seat.
 This photo show cuts being made at the front of the seat.
 The inside arm fabric at the front will be turned under but we won't tack it down yet because the front band goes underneath.
-Now is the time to permanetly tack the top of the inside arm.
-Next, make similiar cuts in the back of the inside arm and pull through the rear of the chair frame.
+Now is the time to permanently tack the top of the inside arm.
+Next, make similar cuts in the back of the inside arm and pull through the rear of the chair frame.

 Here Mike has pulled the inside arm upholstery material through the frame and is tacking it down then he will tack the back pieces.
 The fabric should be very taunt.
-If the material goes on too easily then it's likely to wrinkle especially on seats and back the first time someone sits down.
+If the material goes on too easily then it's likely to wrinkle especially on seats and backs the first time someone sits down.